In what part of the cell does glycolysis occur? | Channels for Pearson+

 Understand the process of glycolysis: Glycolysis is the first step in the breakdown of glucose to extract energy for cellular metabolism.

-Differentiate between cellular components: The nucleus is where genetic material is stored, the endoplasmic reticulum is involved in protein and lipid synthesis, and mitochondria are the site of the Krebs cycle and oxidative phosphorylation.
+Differentiate between cellular locations: The endoplasmic reticulum is involved in protein and lipid synthesis, the nucleus houses genetic material, and the mitochondria are the site of the Krebs cycle and oxidative phosphorylation.

-Recognize the role of the cytoplasm: The cytoplasm is the gel-like substance within the cell membrane that contains all organelles and cell parts, and is the site for glycolysis.
+Recognize the importance of the cytoplasm: The cytoplasm is a gel-like substance within the cell membrane that contains all organelles and cell parts, providing the environment for glycolysis.

-Conclude with the correct answer: Based on the understanding of cellular components and processes, glycolysis occurs in the cytoplasm.
+Conclude that glycolysis takes place in the cytoplasm, as it is the only location among the options provided where this process occurs.

 Watch next